 Finally, you'll implement the preceding section's model by running actions in the app, but this is similarly simple.
 All of the app's primary actions live on its Main tab; to run any one of them:

 To monitor an action's progress and results, inspect its logfile in the Logs tab: pick a file there, and click a green action button to view.
-TAIL shows the file's end, WATCH updates its tail view every second, and OPEN and EXPLORE open logfiles in full.
+TAIL shows the selected file's end, WATCH samples the logfile of the running action every second, and OPEN and EXPLORE open the selected file and the logfiles folder in your local viewers.

-For ease, Logs automatically selects and scrolls to the most-recent logfile at the top of its date-sorted list for fast access.
-As of 1.1.0, you can also use double and triple taps on logfile names in the Logs tab to quickly run TAIL and TAIL+OPEN, respectively, and the popup shown on action exit includes brief logfile summary information.
+For ease, the Logs tab automatically selects and scrolls to the most-recent logfile at the top of its date-sorted list when opened.
+You can also use double and triple taps on logfile names in Logs to quickly run TAIL and TAIL+OPEN, respectively, and the popup shown on action exit includes brief logfile summary information that's often enough.

-Logfile reports are straightforward, and include indicator lines at the end if there are any messages that warrant investigation (these appear in exit summaries too).
+Logfile reports are straightforward, and include indicator lines at the end if there are any messages that warrant investigation (popup summaries show indicators too).
 If you see an indicator line, search logfiles for "*" to locate errors and notes, and see Tech Notes in this app's User Guide for more about logfiles in general.

 The way you'll use SYNC depends on whether you want to back up your content, sync it between PCs and phones, or both.
 The next two sections provide step-by-step coverage of both usage modes.

 See the tips above for more on the USB drive, and open this site's App Packages guide to fetch both Android and PC versions of this app.
-For backups, you'll copy content first, sync it later after changes, and verify it as desired, as the next sections explain.
+For backups, you'll copy content first, sync it later after changes, and verify it as desired, as the following sections will explain:

 To get started, run an initial content-folder copy from your PC or phone to your USB drive, by selecting folders and using the app's COPY button once: